andrenbrandao/serverless-mongodb-performance-jmeter/README.md

 This code is used in the article "How To Find Bottlenecks in MongoDB: Profiling and Load Testing Strategies with JMeter".

+The MongoDB setup in this project does not follow the best practices to be production-ready.
+Please, refer to the [MongoDB Security Checklist](https://www.mongodb.com/docs/manual/administration/security-checklist/).

 ## How to Deploy

 First, deploy the infrastructure with the MongoDB Cluster.